adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 - a density grid in which each voxel holds a value corresponding to the probability that it will block a sensor beam,
 - a hit grid that only considers hits thus ignoring empty or unknown space.

-The binary and density grids proposed by Maturana et al.
+The binary and density grids proposed by Maturana et al[13]. differentiate unknown and empty space, whilst the hit grid and the binary tensor do not.

 ```
 [13] D. Maturana and S. Scherer, “Voxnet: A 3d convolutional neural network for real-time object recognition.”
 IROS, 2015.
 ```

-differentiate unknown andempty space, whilst the hit grid and the binary tensor do not.Currently, VoxNet’s occupancy grid holds the best accuracyin the ModelNet challenge for the 3D-centric approachesdescribed above.
+Currently, VoxNet’s occupancy grid holds the best accuracy in the ModelNet challenge for the 3D-centric approachesdescribed above.

 However, ray tracing grids considerablyharmed performance in terms of execution time so that otherapproaches must be considered for a real-time implementation.In that very same work, the authors show that hit gridsperformed comparably to other approaches while keeping alow complexity to achieve a reduced runtime.In this regard, we propose an occupancy grid inspired by theaforementioned successes but aiming to maintain a reasonableaccuracy while allowing a real-time implementation.